software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 9
 >
-> Once each group member has the repository on their local computer, do the following:
+> Once each team member has the repository on their local computer, do the following:
 >
-> 1. _Each group member_ opens the cloned repository folder in Eclipse or in some other editor.
+> 1. _Each team member_ opens the cloned repository folder in Eclipse or in some other editor.
-> 2. _Each group member_ opens the cloned repository folder in Git Bash.
+> 2. _Each team member_ opens the cloned repository folder in Git Bash.
 Right-click the repository folder in the File Explorer and choose "Git Bash Here".
 See previous week's [Git instructions](/git) if you have trouble.
-> 3. _One of the group members_ locally edits the contents of the `README.md` file in the repository folder.
+> 3. _One of the team members_ locally edits the contents of the `README.md` file in the repository folder.
 Push changes to the remote GitHub repository using `git add`, `git commit` and `git push` commands.
-> 4. _Each group member_ checks that the changes are visible in GitHub.
+> 4. _Each team member_ checks that the changes are visible in GitHub.
-> 5. Once changes have been pushed to GitHub, _each group member_ pulls the changes from GitHub using the `git pull` command.
+> 5. Once changes have been pushed to GitHub, _each team member_ pulls the changes from GitHub using the `git pull` command.
-> 6. Once everybody sees the changes on their local `README.md` file, repeat the the steps from step 3. for each group member until everyone has pushed some changes to the GitHub repository.
+> 6. Once everybody sees the changes on their local `README.md` file, repeat the the steps from step 3. for each team member until everyone has pushed some changes to the GitHub repository.

 ### The README file